NRI Income Tax & Compliance

 To fill out Form 15CB online, follow the steps below:

-• Before filling out Form 15CB, you need to first complete the 'Add CA' requisite.
+• Before filling out Form 15CB, you must complete the 'Add CA' requirement.

 • Now, under the authorised partners tab, choose my CA, and then the "Add CA" option.

-• In this, you need to mention the membership number of the CA.
+• In this, you need to include the CA's membership number.

 • After that, you have to assign your Form 15CB.